-For our programs, groups have come from across 24 US states, from Hawaii and California to Connecticut and Pennsylvania, Texas and Georgia to Minnesota and Nebraska; from a variety of faith traditions including Christian, Jewish and Muslim, from churches including UCC, Disciples of Christ, Presbyterian, Lutheran, Episcopalian and Methodist; and from colleges and universities, from D-I to small and private.
+For our programs, groups have come from 24 US states, from both coasts, and northern and southern borders; from a variety of faith traditions including Christian, Jewish and Muslim, from churches including UCC, Disciples of Christ, Presbyterian, Lutheran, Episcopalian and Methodist; and from colleges and universities, from D-I to small and private.
 Our participants have been black, white, LatinX, Asian/Pacific Islander.
 Adults who have experienced our program are teachers, ministers, social workers, graphic designers, business owners, builders, drivers, attorneys, professors, parents and grandparents.

 "My hope for this trip was that the youth would catch some of the passion I have for justice and understand the social realities that create injustices.
 Little did I know that I would be so inspired myself!
 This week, while draining me physically and mentally, has fanned the flames in my soul to fight for all those who are less fortunate....
 I know I will always remember this experience..."

 In 2016, we relocated to the Russell neighborhood of Louisville, 2 miles SE, to the historic Plymouth Settlement House.
 The Settlement House is a remnant of the early 20th century, a former boarding house for young black women moving into the city.
 We lived there in partnership with the United Church of Christ for a couple of powerful seasons.